 Loans and leases that aren’t part of the migration won’t be impacted by the migration

-EIP won’t need to perform any pre-validations prior to locking the loan, assumption is that EMMT is handling the selection criteria, however, it will verify the equipment status is active prior to locking the loan.
+EIP won’t need to perform any pre-validations prior to locking the loan, assumption is that TMO CONVERSION TEAM is handling the selection criteria, however, it will verify the equipment status is active prior to locking the loan.

 Conversion team will update the data grid upon loans in EIP being successfully locked.